 Recycling is considered to be a national sport in Germany.
 When I arrived I thought they don’t even recycle, because there are no separate recycling bins on the street.
 Turns out they just don’t trust people that they can recycle properly and they rather do it themselves.
-You got to see some humour in that.
+You got to see some humor in that!
 Apparently, Germany is currently leading in recycling, with the rate of 65% of waste recycled and no active landfills.
 The famous Green Dot scheme is coming from Germany too and requires the producers to pay fees for recycling their products according to the amount of packaging they are using.
 This system led to thinner glass, less metal and less paper to be used for packaging and thus less garbage.
 The result was about one million tonnes less garbage per year than before the system was introduced.

 “Pfand” or a deposit: